George Farmer (running back)

-George Farmer (born July 4, 1993) is an American former professional football running back.
-He graduated in 2011 from Junípero Serra High School in Gardena, California, and entered the NFL draft after his redshirt junior year at USC.
+George Farmer (born July 4, 1993) is an American former professional football player who was a running back in the National Football League (NFL).
+He graduated in 2011 from Junípero Serra High School in Gardena, California, and played college football for the USC Trojans.

 Early life

 Farmer was regarded as a five-star recruit by Rivals.com, and was listed as the No. 1 wide receiver prospect in the class of 2011.
 He has been featured as Sports Illustrated′s "High School Player of the Week" in October 2010, and participated in the 2010 U.S. Army All-American Bowl.

 At Junípero Serra High School, Farmer was a teammate of Colorado wideout and future Seahawks teammate Paul Richardson and San Jose Spartan cornerback Bené Benwikere as well as former USC Trojan wideouts Robert Woods and Marqise Lee.

 Farmer is the son of former NFL player George Farmer, who played for both the Los Angeles Rams and Miami Dolphins in the 1980s.